naiyerasif/site/content/blog/2018/2018-12-13-messaging-with-rabbitmq-and-spring-boot.md

 }
 ```

 **Note** that all the published messages are serialized as byte arrays by default.
-To properly serialize the list of `Book`s, set the message converter of `RabbitTemplate` as an instance of `Jackson2JsonMessageConverter`.
+To properly serialize the list of `Book`s, we need to define a message converter for `RabbitTemplate` as an instance of `Jackson2JsonMessageConverter`.

 ```java
 import org.springframework.amqp.core.Binding;